akarolewski/Trello/README.md

     * Verify that there is a card with a comment
     * Add a new comment to that card
     * Set the card as DONE

-### A few things worth noting:

-Please delve into this section, after you ran the tests and have read the code.

-1. Since I haven't done much in Python, any other ideas for setting up and improvement of Python projects are more then welcome welcome.

-2. In a real world scenario, I would encrypt config file to hide api-keys/passwords.
-(For example git-crypt)

-3. I would prefer to use some form of mapping to parametrize steps such as card creation.
-I know perfectly how to get it done in Java, but since in this example I wouldn't be able to use pre-defined key-value pairs but instead get card id values from responses, it would be a little bit more tricky to set them properly.

-4. Normally, multi-browser support would be implemented.

-5. I would store element xpaths in variables.

-6. I wanted to add Page Objects, but it would take additional time and I wanted to submit the project already.

-I honestly had a lot of fun while working on this :)

-In Java, I would be able to create such a test suite in around 2-3 hours.

-I believe that after just a few weeks of work and code reviews, I would be able to have a really good pace and could put in use more programmatically efficient solutions.

-What I mean by that, is that I am aware of plenty better programming solutions, just not yet in Python.